If you're thinking about giving Uber Eats a try, an important thing to know is how much you can make.

 What are some drivers earning with Uber Eats?

 It all depends on who you talk to.

 I see some claiming that you're only getting $8 to $12 per hour.
 I can tell you from experience that they're wrong.

 I've seen some sites show an average salary for Uber Eats couriers in the mid $40k range.
 Using the word salary in an estimate immediately destroys the credibility of that site.
 There is no salary, as Uber Eats drivers are not employees.

-I can tell you that it's very possible to profit $40,000 annually with a very reasonable full-time (or even less than full-time) schedule.
+I can tell you that in some places it's very possible to profit $40,000 or more annually with a very reasonable full-time (or even less than full-time) schedule.

 Sam Lyon was a guy who made news when he went out and tried to see how much he could make working 12 hours a day for a month.
 That's a 72 hour work week, and he was on pace for more than $100,000 a year.
 That's some pretty good money, definitely the higher end of the pay scale.

 But the thing is, the vast majority of people who deliver for Uber Eats do this part time.
 It's a side hustle to earn extra cash.
 Comparing it to a full-time job salary isn't helpful.